GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 standard output.
-The exceptions are those which may create binary netCDF grid files such as :doc:`surface` (due to the design of netCDF a filename must be provided; however, alternative binary output formats allowing piping are available; see Section [sec:grdformats]).
+The exceptions are those which may create binary netCDF grid files such as :doc:`surface` (due to the design of netCDF a filename must be provided; however, alternative binary output formats allowing piping are available; see Section `Grid file format specifications`_).
 Most operating systems let you can redirect standard output to a file or pipe it into another process.
 Error messages, usage messages, and verbose comments are written to standard error in all cases.
 You can usually redirect standard error as well, if